tsedio/tsed-vite-react-movies-demo/docs/readme.md

 [![movies list](assets/vite-ssr-movies-list.png)](assets/vite-ssr-movies-list.png)

 In SSR mode the difference from SSG isn't perceptible, but if your refresh the page, we'll see that the date is updated.
-It means that the page is generated on the runtime.
+It means that the page is generated at the runtime, rather than during the build process.

 [![movies list](assets/vite-ssr-movies-dist.png)](assets/vite-ssr-movies-dist.png)